-How would you summarize the Spanish mortgage market today?
+How would you summarise the Spanish mortgage market today?

-The Spanish mortgage market is very strong compared to a few years ago, during the financial crisis.
-Banks are lending more freely and offering competitive conditions for both residents and non-residents.
+The Spanish mortgage market is very strong still, even during the pandemic.
+Banks are lending more freely and offering competitive conditions for both residents and non- residents.
 However, the banks are still very cautious about who they lend to and will ensure all necessary affordability checks are carried out.

 How sophisticated is the Spanish mortgage market compared to other European countries?

 The market is not sophisticated at all in our opinion.
 We anticipate that this could change in the future, but for the moment at least, the Spanish mortgage market currently lags behind other countries in terms of the range of products offered.
 Re- mortgaging and equity release products are virtually non-existent; nor are buy-to-let mortgages and lifetime loans available.

 Is it a good time to be taking out a mortgage?

 Yes.
 With interest rates at an all-time low and fixed rates as low as 1.5% for the whole term, borrowing is cheap, thereby making borrowing in Spain very affordable.